lijuli/li-mdb/README.md

 ![example workflow](https://github.com/lijuli/yamdb_final/actions/workflows/yamdb_workflow.yml/badge.svg)

-Welcome to the api_yamdb wiki!
+Welcome to the li-mdb wiki!
+This is an API for movie reviews.

 ### Usage